microsoft/DesktopBridgeToUWP-Samples/Samples/StoreSample/README.md

   * [Visual Studio 15](https://www.visualstudio.com/visual-studio-pre-release-downloads/)

 ## Using the Code
 This sample is meant to illustrate how it is possible to make Windows 10 API calls such as those found in the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace from an application using the [Desktop Bridge](https://developer.microsoft.com/en-us/windows/bridges/desktop) (Win32 Windows Forms or Classic Desktop WPF).
-While this sample application can be associated with a Store app and run as-is it is much more interesting to go through the steps of preparing your app to call UWP APIs by integrating the purchase dialog from this sample into your application.
+While this sample application can be associated with a Store app and run as-is, it is much more interesting to go through the steps of preparing your app to call UWP APIs by integrating the purchase dialog from this sample into your application.
 The following preparatory tasks are needed whether you wish to integrate the sample code into your own application or use it as a standalone sample.

   * [Convert your existing app](https://msdn.microsoft.com/windows/uwp/porting/desktop-to-uwp-root)
   * [Register as an app developer](https://developer.microsoft.com/store/register)